Below, you will find the why’s and how’s about our mission here at The Novel Turtle.

 We want to give people small ideas that they can do each and every day to help them find their own creative spark; to help them become more aware of what makes them happy while also making the world a better place.
 Happier individuals make for a happier world.

 2) To showcase those who are doing what they love and inspiring others to do the same.
 No one person is good at everything.
 We can all learn from each other.

 Some people can do anything they try to really well, but it’s not their “thing”.
 We all have our strengths and weaknesses.
 We all have things that we are passionate about and things that we don’t love doing.
 My goal is to help people find that intersection between their strengths and what they love to do.

 The Q&A sessions pull inspiring people together, and showcase their strengths, so that it will inspire others, give them new ways to do things, new perspectives, and help them live their life’s purpose.
 I want to give people plenty of places to go for inspiration.

 3) To expand the definition most people have of the word creativity.

 When asked what creativity means, most people will say something about some sort of craft, photography, or design.
-I want to show people that everyone is creative in some way.
+We want to show people that everyone is creative in some way.
 Creativity shows up in business, in how people solve problems, in parenting, and in many other avenues of life.
-I want to show people how they can use creativity to find and live their happiest lives.
+We want to show people how they can use creativity to find and live their happiest lives.

-I want to make people smile every chance that I get.
+We want to make people smile every chance that we get.
 There is enough stress and chaos in the world.
-The Novel Turtle is a place of fun.

 5) To help people appreciate the small things in their lives.